nabill/edo/HappyTravel.Edo.DirectApi/README.md

 ![search polling loop](https://user-images.githubusercontent.com/41554067/153536132-9a1c809d-2d0b-4757-8f02-712ca0edd4e6.png)

-### Search results lifetime
+### Search result lifetimes
 Every search step returns info with a short lifetime.
 You can use this for booking until it expires.

-Search results lifetimes:
+Limits:
 - Wide availability search: _10 minutes_
 - Room selection: _10 minutes_
 - Booking evaluation: _10 minutes_

 For example, if you search for a hotel, wait an hour, and then try to book, the booking fails.
-Make sure that you handle lifetimes correctly so you do not try to book with expired results.
+Make sure to handle lifetimes correctly so you do not try to book with expired results.

 ## Booking flow
 You use data from the Booking evaluation step to book a room contract set.
 This creates a booking, which you can then manage.